michael-sumner/go-make-things/content/articles/2017-11-08-an-introduction-to-es6-arrow-functions.md

 - Code
 - JavaScript
 date: '2017-11-08'
+permalink: /an-introduction-to-es6-arrow-functions/
 title: An introduction to ES6 arrow functions
+url: /2017/11/08/an-introduction-to-es6-arrow-functions
 ---

-*This post was adapted from my new Vanilla JS Pocket Guide, ["Variables, Functions, and Scope."](/guides/variables-functions-and-scope/)*
+*This post was adapted from my new Vanilla JS Pocket Guide, ["Variables, Functions, and Scope."](https://gomakethings.com/guides/variables-functions-and-scope/)*

 Arrow functions were introduced to JavaScript in ES6.